KxSystems/docs-v1/docs/language/elements.md

 ### Scripts

-A script is a text file; its lines a list of expressions and/or system commands to be executed in sequence.
+A script is a text file; its lines a list of expressions and/or system commands, to be executed in sequence.
 By convention, script files have the extension `q`.

 Within a script